gjbaker/sylaras.org/index.md

 ### SYLARAS is...

-* A modular and extensible computational single-cell analysis workflow.
+* a modular and extensible computational single-cell analysis workflow run at the command line of a personal computer
-* Agnostic to the platform of data acquisition.
+* agnostic to the data acquisition platform

 The key publication for SYLARAS is Baker et al. (2018), *Sytemic Lymphoid Architecture Response Assessment (SYLARAS): A Computational Tool for Discovery-based Immunophenotyping*.